 In practice, the ICPDR pursues public participation primarily through two avenues: (1) through the involvement of observer organisations in its ongoing work; and (2) through specific activities that are dedicated to public participation and information.
-Although not purely aimed at public participation, a third line of relevant activities are ad-hoc stakeholder dialogues.
+A third line of activities are ad-hoc stakeholder dialogues.
 These are conducted in areas that require inter-sectoral approaches, in particular inland navigation, climate change adaptation, hydropower and agriculture.